oxyplot/oxyplot.github.io/index.md

 ### Contribute

 This project is continuously evolving and any kind of help is greatly appreciated.
-See the [contributions] page for more information.
+See the [contributions] page for more information about how to get involved.

 ### Thanks